hyperlane-xyz/hyperlane-quickstart/README.md

 # Hyperlane Quickstart

 This repo contains example code that can be easily understood and modified.
 It should help you familiarize yourself with how to use the Hyperlane APIs to build your cross-chain application.
-Hyperlane offers two APIs: The lower-level Messaging API and the higher-level Accounts API.
-The Messaging API lets you send arbitrary bytes from a sender contract on the origin chain to a receiver contract on the destination chain.
+Hyperlane offers several APIs: The Messaging API lets you send arbitrary bytes from a sender contract on the origin chain to a receiver contract on the destination chain.
 The accounts API lets senders specify abi-encoded Calls that can be executed from a sender's Interchain Account (ICA) on the destination chain.
+The Queries API allows you to make remote view calls with built-in callbacks without the need to deploy remote contracts.
 We built this quickstart with both Hardhat and Foundry in mind, so feel free to jump to the relevant sections.

 ## Setup